 GMC Sierra AT4X-Based Prototype Gets Style Change ZR2

 We got our first whiff of the upcoming changes a few weeks ago, with a glimpse of the GMC Sierra 1500 AT4X showing signs of a new front bumper and camouflaged wheels.
 We now have more open shots showing the ZR2-inspired front bumper treatment, but with a new front skid plate design that should result in better approach angles and clearances.

-We originally chalked up the revised Sierra AT4X’s front fascia as a possible upgrade to address the model’s rather mundane and unmodified front bumper — unlike the aggressive high-range design implemented on the Silverado ZR2.
+We originally chalked up the revised Sierra AT4X’s front fascia as a possible upgrade to address the model’s somewhat mundane and unmodified front bumper — unlike the aggressive high-range design implemented on the Silverado ZR2.
 Now, that theory has been thrown into serious doubt, with the emergence of a newly-disguised Silverado ZR2-based prototype.
 Now it seems that something much broader is possible at GM’s truck development group.

 Silverado ZR2 Based Prototype Featuring Minimalist Front Bumper Design, New Skid Plate Design

-The new Silverado ZR2 based test truck has everything in front of the A-pillar covered in camouflage, and we can see a completely different approach to the front skid plate design compared to the officially released model.
+The new Silverado ZR2-based test truck has everything in front of the A-pillar covered in camouflage, and we can see a completely different approach to the front skid plate design compared to the officially released model.
 The bumper on the current Silverado ZR2 appears to have a heavier chin, with the skid plate integrated into the bottom of the front bumper design.
 The new prototype appears to have a simplified front bumper—with better front clearance—and a narrower skid plate that is more distinct from the front bumper design.
 The result looks to have a better angle of approach than the “standard” ZR2.

 New Silverado Prototype Featuring Some “Beastly” Tones?